Bridgerton Release Date | Netflix Cast, Trailer and Action - Mash Viral

 Why is?

-Netflix’s official summary for the series is rather ambiguous and reveals little about the plot we already know about: that it will revolve around the Bridgerton family as they navigate the Marriage Mart in high society in London ,
+Netflix’s official summary for the series is pretty ambiguous and tells little about the plot we already know: it will be about the Bridgerton family as they navigate the Marriage Mart in high society in London.

 There is a good chance that the show’s first season, or at least part of it, will borrow its story from the first Bridgerton novel, The Duke and I.